l3xst1ng/code_marshall/README.md

 # Code Marshall

-Welcome to Code Marshall!
-This command-line application is designed to help users easily store, organize, and manage your code snippets.
+Code Marshall is a command-line application is designed to help users easily store, organize, and manage code snippets.
 Whether you're a programmer, a developer, or just someone who loves to collect useful pieces of code, this tool is perfect for you.

 ## Features